 For the year ended 31 March 2021, revenues have been impacted due to a reduced load demand from industrial and commercial customers, slightly offset by an increased demand from domestic customers as a direct result of businesses and the public adhering to government restrictions.
-The impact of COVID-19 in relation to revenues is estimated to be a reduction of £18.0m in comparison to allowed revenue, with the highest impact being during the first national lockdown covering April to June 2020.
+The impact of COVID-19 in relation to revenues is estimated to be a reduction of £9.2m, with the highest impact being during the first national lockdown covering April to June 2020.
 However any impact on revenue is largely a timing issue due to the regulatory regime that ensures that allowed revenue within a price control period is recovered in future years.
 Due to the sufficient availability of committed financing facilities within the Company, the decline in revenue did not result in any liquidity concerns.
 For details on the Company's liquidity position and the available headroom in relation to the Company's facilities, refer to page 55 in the Directors' report.

 During the first national lockdown, commencing on 23 March 2020, as guided by the regulator, operational work focused on essential activities only.
 This included fault restoration and repair work, as well as activities of a safety critical nature and critical connection work in support of the response to the COVID-19 pandemic (e.g. connections to care homes, hospitals and other health care facilities, food shops and wholesalers, food production, telecoms and broadband).
 Subsequent to that, since July 2020, following UK Government advice and industry regulator updates, the Company has resumed the capital operations in relation to non-safety critical capital programmes, subject to appropriate safety measures.
-Our actual capital related spend during the period of April-July 2020 was £20.4m lower than planned.
-A reduction in the capital programme during the year resulted in unproductive labour and other costs of £4.0m in the income statement, which would have otherwise been capitalised.
+Our actual capital related spend during the period of April-July 2020 was £11.2m lower than planned.
+A reduction in the capital programme during the year resulted in unproductive labour and other costs of £3.2m in the income statement, which would have otherwise been capitalised.

 In June 2020, in response to the cash flow implications of COVID-19 on electricity suppliers, Ofgem, in conjunction with the Energy Networks Association Limited ("ENA"), developed a payment deferral scheme in order to provide relief to cash flow constrained suppliers.
 Under the scheme, suppliers were allowed to request an extended period for payment of monthly network charges without any additional security.
 The scheme was only applicable for invoices billed during the period June - September 2020.
+16 suppliers applied for the scheme and credit was applied to £1.3m.
+Amount outstanding in respect of the scheme at 31 March 2021 is £0.1m.
+The impact of COVID-19 on the expected credit loss ("ECL") of the Company is not material.
+Ofgem regulations allow for full recoverability of credit losses in relation to revenue from providing distribution use of system services ("DUOS").
+DUoS debtors are protected, provided certain credit management protocols are performed in accordance with industry standards as governed by the Distribution and Connection Use of System Agreement ("DCUSA"), thus minimising any potential credit risk to the Company on the majority of its trade receivables.